tampankah/GovLinker/Readme.md

 ### 📝 **AI-Powered Document Assistance**
 - **Dynamic Document Download Links**: Access updated government forms directly from ministry websites.
-- **Document Processing with Grok-Vision-Beta**:
+- **Problem Solving with Grok-Vision-Beta**:
-  - Upload and verify documents in real-time.
+  - Helps identify missing fields or errors when filling out documents manually.
-  - Get instant feedback on missing fields or errors.
+  - Provides entertaining and humorous suggestions for solving common form-related issues.
-- **Auto-Filled Forms**: Automatically fill out government forms using your provided data, minimizing manual work.
+- **Appointment Scheduling**: **GovLinker** helps users book appointments with government offices and embassies for necessary document submissions.
-- **Bank Integration**: Verify document authenticity through your banking app and securely submit them directly to the respective government department.
+- **Bank-Level Authentication**: Verifies your identity using your banking app for added security when scheduling appointments or accessing government services.

 ---